The ELD mandate deadline is growing closer with each passing day. It’s less than four months away now.

-To counter all those problems and to enjoy the various benefits of ELDs, many short-haul fleets are installing electronic logging devices ahead of the December 18, 2017, deadline.
+To counter all those problems and to enjoy the various benefits of ELDs, many short-haul fleets are installing ELD solutions ahead of the December 18, 2017, deadline.

-If you are looking for a reliable and FMCSA-certified ELD solution, try KeepTruckin.
+If you are looking for a reliable and FMCSA-compliant ELD solution, try KeepTruckin.
 Request a free demo today.